Overview

 addcriteria 1 t/nonsmoker

-tag to the 1st policy in the results of thefindpolicy
+Adds anonsmokertag to the 1st policy in the results of thefindpolicycommand.

 Deleting criteria from a policy : deletecriteria